-- respond appropriately to a pupil disclosure about all child protection matters, including sexual violence and sexual harassment. - know the identity of the Designated Safeguarding Leads (DSLs) - act immediately upon any suspicion, belief or evidence of abuse by referring the concern immediately to the DSL - know the relevant Child Protection procedures and how to access them - have read and understood the latest version of at least part one of Keeping Children Safe in Education (KCSIE) - undertake the required Safeguarding and Child Protection training, attend any update briefings and read and absorb any information/guidance circulated by the DSLs - monitor/review their own standards and practice and make adjustments as appropriate - be aware of the potential for peer-on-peer abuse and to ensure that such behaviour is not tolerated, and is challenged, recorded and reported - act as a whistle-blower whenever there is any suspicion of any inappropriate behaviour between a member of staff, or another adult, and a child, by ensuring that any serious concerns are passed on to the Headmaster, with less serious concerns discussed with the DSL, as a matter of urgency.
-Failure to 'whistle blow' has the potential to put a child at increased risk, and disciplinary action is likely to be taken against any member of staff who has failed to act. - ensure that they fulfil their, and/or the School's, legal obligations in: reporting children regularly missing education; reporting suspicions of possible cases of female genital mutilation; preventing pupils from being drawn into terrorism.
+- respond appropriately to a pupil disclosure1 about all child protection matters, including sexual violence and sexual harassment. - know the identity of the Designated Safeguarding Leads (DSLs) - act immediately upon any suspicion, belief or evidence of abuse by referring the concern immediately to the DSL - know the relevant Child Protection procedures and how to access them - have read and understood the latest version of at least part one of Keeping Children Safe in Education (KCSIE) - undertake the required Safeguarding and Child Protection training, attend any update briefings and read and absorb any information/guidance circulated by the DSLs - monitor/review their own standards and practice and make adjustments as appropriate - be aware of the potential for child-on-child abuse and to ensure that such behaviour is not tolerated, and is challenged, recorded and reported - act as a whistle-blower whenever there is any suspicion of any inappropriate behaviour between a member of staff, or another adult, and a child, by ensuring that any serious concerns are passed on to the Headmaster, with less serious concerns discussed with the DSL, as a matter of urgency.
+Failure to 'whistle blow' has the potential to put a child at increased risk, and disciplinary action is likely to be taken against any member of staff who has failed to act.